 Historically, we derived revenue primarily from sales of solar wafers.
 However, since 2012, our module sales have contributed the majority of our revenues.
-Set forth below is the breakdown of our net revenues by product in absolute amount and as a percentage of total net revenues for the periods indicated.
+We also began to sell solar power projects and recognize revenue from sale of solar power projects in a separate business segment in 2015.
+Set forth below is the breakdown of our net revenues by segment in absolute amount and as a percentage of total net revenues for the periods indicated.